by Susan Flantzer

 Henry had eight siblings:

 Henry was well connected to European royalty through his maternal aunts and uncles: King Louis XIII of France; Elisabeth of France, Queen of Spain, wife of King Felipe IV of Spain; Christine Marie of France, Duchess of Savoy, wife of Vittorio Amedeo I, Duke of Savoy; and Gaston of France, Duke of Orléans.
 His only surviving paternal aunt or uncle was Elizabeth Stuart who had married Friedrich V, Elector Palatine.
-It was through Elizabeth and Friedrich’s daughter Sophia that the Protestant Hanovers came to the British throne in 1714 through the 1701 Act of Settlement.
+Through Elizabeth and Friedrich’s daughter Sophia, the Protestant Hanovers came to the British throne in 1714 via the 1701 Act of Settlement.

 Henry’s father King Charles I had issues with Parliament, clashing with its members over financial, political, and religious issues.
 These issues eventually caused the English Civil War (1642 – 1651).
 During the English Civil War, of Henry’s surviving siblings, his sister Mary was married and living in the Dutch Republic, his eldest brother Charles, the future King Charles II, had fled England and was in the Dutch Republic with their sister Mary or in France where their mother Queen Henrietta Maria and sister Henrietta were living in exile, and where their young first cousin King Louis XIV sat upon the throne of France.
 Henry’s brother James, the second son, remained in Oxford, England, the royalist stronghold, while his father King Charles I fought against the forces of the Parliamentarians, also known as the Roundheads.

-Henry and his elder sister Elizabeth were unable to flee with their mother because they were not with her at that time.
+Henry and his elder sister Elizabeth could not flee with their mother because they were not with her then.
 They remained in England and were placed under the care of the Parliamentarians.
 For several years, Elizabeth and Henry were moved from one residence to another due to the plague.
-They also had their governesses and guardians periodically changed.
+Their governesses and guardians periodically changed.
 When the city of Oxford surrendered in 1646, Elizabeth and Henry’s elder brother James was arrested and placed with them in St. James’ Palace in London.
 In 1647, their father Charles I was arrested, and during the years 1647 – 1648, he was allowed to see his three children who were in England several times.
 In 1648, James managed to escape and fled to the Dutch Republic, where his sister Mary lived.
 James had wanted to take Henry with him but Elizabeth was afraid to let her younger brother go.

-On January 20, 1649, Charles I’s trial at Westminster Hall in London, England, began.
+On January 20, 1649, the trial of King Charles I began at Westminster Hall in London, England.
 He was accused of treason against England by using his power to pursue his personal interest rather than the good of England.
 He was declared guilty and sentenced to death on January 27, 1649.
 On January 29, 1649, the day before his execution, Charles was allowed to see 13-year-old Elizabeth and 8-year-old Henry at St. James’s Palace in London where he was being held.
 He told Elizabeth to be faithful to the “true Protestant religion” and to tell her mother that “his thoughts had never strayed from her.”
 He warned Henry to “not be made a king” by the Parliamentarians because he suspected they would make the boy a puppet king.
 Charles divided his jewels between the two children, keeping only his George, an enameled figure of St. George, worn as a part of the ceremonial dress of the Order of the Garter.
 He gave Elizabeth his Bible.

 On September 3, 1658, Oliver Cromwell, the Lord Protector of the Commonwealth of England, Scotland, and Ireland, died.
 His son Richard Cromwell ruled only until April 1659 and there was a real possibility for the restoration of the monarchy.
 On May 13, 1659, Charles II restored Henry’s title of Duke of Gloucester and additionally created him Earl of Cambridge.
 Parliament formally invited Charles, as King Charles II, to be the English monarch on May 1, 1660, in what has become known as The Restoration.
 On May 23, 1660, Charles landed at Dover, England on his 30th birthday, and Henry accompanied him.